devarthurmiranda/FormRegexVerification/README.md

 c) Password -> Must start with a number and end with a letter, minimum 4 digits, maximum 10 digits, must contain letters and numbers (at least one of each)

 d) Phone number -> in the following format: '+' 3 digits '(' 2 digits ')' 4 or 5 digits '-' 4 digits

-Elaborate a flowchart regarding the operation of the application.
 </p>
 <br>
 <h2 align="center"> Flowchart </h2>